Septic Arthritis - Ways to Manage Joint Infection

 • An injury that breaks the skin.

 Septic arthritis commonly affects the knee, hip, shoulder, elbow, wrist, and finger joints, often affecting only one joint.
-Symptoms vary across affected persons, but common symptoms include:
+Symptoms vary across affected persons, but the most common septic arthritis symptoms include:

 • Fever or pyrexia.